biowdl/expression-quantification/index.md

 optional, types ending in `+` indicate they require at least one element.

 ## Output
+The `multi-bam-quantify` workflow produces three folders:
+- BaseCounter: Contains BaseCounter ouput.
+Includes a file called `all_samples.base.gene.counts`, which contains the counts for all samples.
+- stringtie: Contains the stringtie output.
+Includes two additional folder:
+  - FPKM: Contains per sample FPKM counts, extracted from the stringtie abundance output.
+Also contains a file called `all_samples.FPKM`, which contains the FPKM values for all samples.
+  - TPM: Contains per sample TPM counts, extracted from the stringtie abundance output.
+Also contains a file called `all_samples.TPM`, which contains the TPM values for all samples.
+- fragments_per_gene: Contains the HTSeq-Count output.
+Also contains a file called `all_samples.fragments_per_gene`, which contains the counts for all samples.

 ## About
 These workflows are part of [Biowdl](https://biowdl.github.io/)